Counselling

 If you would benefit from professional psychological support, we offer a confidential counselling service.
 You can access counselling sessions via phone, Zoom or for those within travelling distance to Altrincham, face to face.

-The counselling service is appropriate for those who are suffering from a range of mental and emotional difficulties, such as:
+The counselling service is appropriate for people who are suffering from a range of mental and emotional difficulties, such as:

-Below are examples of instances where a counsellor may be able to help:
+Below are examples of where a counsellor may be able to help:

 Example one